 Gut-Behrami finally gets her Olympic gold with super-G win

-BEIJING (AP) — Lara Gut-Behrami finally has her Olympic gold medal.
-And it came in the event that has caused the Swiss skier so much disappointment on one of sport’s biggest stages as she won the women’s super-G at the Beijing Games on Friday.
+BEIJING (AP) — Lara Gut-Behrami finally has her Olympic gold medal, winning the super-G at the Beijing Games on Friday.
+And it came in the event that has caused the Swiss skier so much disappointment on one of sport’s biggest stages.

 Two-time Olympic Alpine gold medalist Mikaela Shiffrin finished a distant ninth, 0.79 seconds behind Gut-Behrami.
 At least the American finished this time, after skiing out in both her previous races in Beijing.

-Gut-Behrami’s Olympic gold comes after two consecutive fourth-place finishes in super-G at the Winter Games.

-The 30-year-old has two bronze medals from the Olympics, including one from Monday’s giant slalom.
+Gut-Behrami’s gold comes after two consecutive fourth-place finishes in super-G at the Olympics.
+The 30-year-old has two bronze medals, including one from Monday’s giant slalom.
 She cried after getting only bronze in the downhill in 2014.

+There were more tears from her on Friday, and Gut-Behrami wiped them from her eyes as she stared down at the gold medal around her neck after stepping onto the top spot of an Olympic podium for the first time.

+“I was so nervous in the finish someone would come faster," said Gut-Behrami, who started seventh on the course known as The Rock.
+"I am trying to enjoy it, but I think I am going to need a few more days to understand what is going on.”

 Defending champion Ester Ledecka failed in her bid to win an unprecedented back-to-back double.
 She finished 0.43 behind in fifth.